aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-to-pdf-and-svg-export-options/export-ole-objects-from-cad/_index.md

 Before diving into the tutorial, make sure you have the following prerequisites in place:

 - **Java Environment** – Ensure you have a Java development environment set up on your machine.
 - **Aspose.CAD for Java** – Download and install the Aspose.CAD for Java library.
-You can find the library at the [download link](https://releases.aspose.com/cad/java/).
+You can find the library at the [Aspose.CAD for Java download page](https://releases.aspose.com/cad/java/).
 - **CAD Files** – Prepare the CAD files containing OLE objects that you want to export.

 ## Import Namespaces